Particular/docs.particular.net/nservicebus/transactional-session/index.md

 ## Failure scenarios

-The transactional session provides atomic store-and-send guarantees similar to Outbox (but no incoming message de-duplication).
-That said, it cannot rely on the recoverability mechanism used in the `Outbox` that ensures pushing the outgoing messages out in face of a failure.
-Instead, the previously mentioned control message is used to make sure that **exactly one** of these two outcomes happens:
+The transactional session provides atomic store-and-send guarantees, similar to Outbox (except for incoming message de-duplication).
+That said, it cannot rely on the recoverability mechanism used by the Outbox, which uses retries to ensure outgoing messages are dispatched when failures occur.
+Instead, the control message is used to ensure that **exactly one** of these two outcomes occur:

 * Transaction finishes with no visible side effects - when the control message stores the `OutboxRecord`
-* Transaction finishes with data stored, and outgoing messages eventually sent - when the `Commit` path successfully stores the `OutboxRecord`
+* Transaction finishes with data stored, and outgoing messages are eventually sent - when the `Commit` path successfully stores the `OutboxRecord`

-Sending the control message first ensures that eventually the transaction will have an atomic result.
-If the `Commit` of the `OutboxRecord` succeeds, the control message will make sure the outgoing operations are sent out.
-If the `Commit` fails, the control message will be eventually (after the [maximum commit duration](#usage-advanced-maximum-commit-duration) elapses) consumed, leaving no side effects.
+Sending the control message first ensures that, eventually, the transaction will have an atomic outcome.
+If the `Commit` of the `OutboxRecord` succeeds, the control message will ensure the outgoing operations are sent out.
+If the `Commit` fails, the control message will, with respect to the [maximum commit duration](#usage-advanced-maximum-commit-duration) eventually be consumed, leaving no side effects.

-When dispatching of the control message fails, the transactional session changes will be rolled-back and an error is raised to the user committing the session.
+When dispatching the control message fails, the transactional session changes will be rolled back, and an error is raised to the user committing the session.

 ## Limitations